-I’ve been on my own health journey since experiencing a year of debilitating glandular fever in my teens.
-I had ongoing colds and low energy after this and felt like I never fully recovered.
-But this changed in my early twenties, when I lucked upon living in a house in London owned by naturopaths.
+I’ve been on my own health journey since experiencing glandular fever in my teens, resulting in ongoing colds and fatigue for years after.
+But this changed in my early twenties, when I lucked upon living in a house in London with naturopaths.
 My knowledgeable housemates showed me a different way to take care of my health.
 And I never looked back from there.

 In 1987, I took a leap of faith (in an era before Google) and moved to Melbourne to study at the Southern School of Natural Therapies.
 Their motto was “the art and science of naturopathy”, heralding a new era in natural medicine that embraced both evidence and tradition.
 I feel so fortunate to have an education that gave me an extraordinary grounding in both.

 After graduating in 1991, I established a successful multi-modality clinic in the CBD and shared my knowledge on Health Trip, as radio 3RRR’s resident health “guru”.
 Both ventures thrived for over two decades.

 Along the way I’ve lectured students, doctors and peers in Australia and the US, been an online “health expert” and had the privilege of working with thousands of people.

 While lecturing at SSNT in the late 1990’s I became aware of how unsupported many graduates feel, and established a business mentoring and professional supervision service alongside my naturopathic practice.

 I love supporting emerging and experienced practitioners grow a business they love and thrive both clinically and financially.
 This work has expanded to include co-leading self-care and business retreats each year in Bali.

 In 2014, I closed City Natural Therapies and followed my heart to Sydney, where I continue naturopathic and mentoring work with people around Australia and the world.